 - They are starting a new business and want to invest their time in setting it up rather than take a salary;

-Option 3: Pay Yourself What You Would Be Paid if Your Were Employed
+2.3 Pay Yourself What You Would Be Paid if Your Were Employed

 Another option is to pay yourself what you would be paid if you worked for someone else.
 That way you be fairly remunerated for what you do and can reinvest any profits back into your business.

 Whatever option you choose always have your business’ best interest at heart.
 There is no point destroying the thing that is paying you and all your hard work.
 So, create a business budget to understand what you expect to make in your business and what you can realistically pay yourself.